As usual, we have an incredible line-up of talks, workshops and films planned. The current line-up is below (subject to change).

 Bushcraft (advance booking required – details to be announced)

-- Session 2 – Water (purification, finding food from the river, camp gadgets for cooking, preparing and cooking fish)
+- Session 2 – Water purification, finding food from the river, camp gadgets for cooking, preparing and cooking fish

-- Bikepacking – Barry Godin
+- Bikepacking and touring in Scotland – Barry Godin

 - Rough camping – Stephen Fabes and Charlie Walker